 Number of Operations

-The data represents approximately 70% of the total procedures for stress urinary incontinence carried out by Urologists in England in 2014 and 2015.
+The data represents approximately 70% of the total procedures for stress urinary incontinence carried out by urologists in England in 2016, 2017 and 2018.

 Patient Reported Outcome Measures